-Allow me to just say this up front: Buckle up folks, as this will likely devolve into an epic-length analysis and/or rant.
+Allow me to say this up front: Buckle up folks, as this will likely devolve into an epic-length analysis and/or rant.
 Don’t say I didn’t warn you.
-[EDIT: A hair under 20,000 words here at final count, ladies and gentlemen.
-Proceed at your own risk!]
+[EDIT: A hair over 20,000 words here at final count, ladies and gentlemen; proceed at your own risk!]

-If you couldn’t already guess from that introduction, this is a post that has been simmering in my imagination for many years now.
+…After all that, you can probably guess that this is a post that has been simmering in my imagination for many years now.
 What kicked things into high gear most recently was the release of the film Amazing Spider-Man 2 just a couple months back.
-This film, of course, is in part an adaptation of the classic/infamous comic arc of Amazing Spider-Man #’s 121-122, which featured (spoilers) the death of Gwen Stacy.
+This film, of course, is (in part) an adaptation of the classic/infamous comic arc of Amazing Spider-Man #’s 121-122, written by Gerry Conway and illustrated by Gil Kane and John Romita Sr., which featured (spoilers) the death of Gwen Stacy.
 Based on some of the conversation that took place when this franchise was rebooted, it was clear this adaptation was on the horizon.

 Still, despite the cynicism I carry with me as a longtime comics reader, I found myself actually getting my hopes up for the movie.
 One of the later trailers featured a scene where Gwen was talking about going to Oxford to study, followed by a scene of Spider-Man leaving her a webbed message of love on the Brooklyn Bridge.
 I should have known better, yet I couldn’t resist feeling hope at the possibility that maybe, just maybe, the creators behind this reboot would be bold enough to break from canon and blaze a new trail—and in so doing, reverse a four-decade-old mistake.